liubo110077/user_registration/README.md

 ### Unit Testing
-Make sure to add UT for domain object and controller.
+There are two kinds of UT, domain object and controller.Be sure to add UT when you fixing bugs, adding new features, etc.

 UT for POJO,Exception,Repository and Infrastructure is not mandatory.